EconomyLens.com

 Related

-In addition, officials said the EU is blacklisting over 100 more vessels in the “shadow fleet” of ageing tankers used by Russia to circumvent oil export curbs.
-There are also measures to stop the defunct Baltic Sea gas pipelines Nord Stream 1 and 2 from being brought back online in the future.
-Among other targets, sanctions will be placed on a Russian-owned oil refinery in India and two Chinese banks as the EU seeks to curb Moscow’s ties with international partners.
-There is also an expanded transaction ban on dealings with Russian banks and more restrictions on the export of “dual-use” goods that could be used on the battlefield in Ukraine.
+In addition to the oil price cap, officials said the EU was blacklisting over 100 more vessels in the “shadow fleet” of ageing tankers that security analysts say Russia uses to circumvent oil export curbs.
+It was also imposing measures to stop the defunct Baltic Sea gas pipelines Nord Stream 1 and 2 from being brought back online in the future.
+Among other targets, sanctions will be placed on a Russian-owned oil refinery in India and two Chinese banks, as the EU seeks to curb Moscow’s ties with international partners.
+The bloc is expanding a transaction ban on dealings with Russian banks and placing more restrictions on the export of “dual-use” goods that Russia’s forces could use on the battlefield in Ukraine.

-The latest round of EU measures comes after Trump on Monday threatened to hit buyers of Russian energy with massive “secondary tariffs” if Russia doesn’t halt the fighting in 50 days.
+The latest round of measures comes after Trump on Monday threatened to hit buyers of Russian energy with massive “secondary tariffs” if Moscow doesn’t halt the fighting in 50 days.
 The move from Trump represented a dramatic pivot from his previous effort of rapprochement with the Kremlin, as he said his patience was running out with Putin.
 The multiple rounds of international sanctions imposed on Moscow in the three-and-a-half years since its invasion have failed so far to cripple the Russian economy or slow its war effort.
-But Western officials argue that despite Russia’s economy largely weathering the punishment to this point, key economic indicators such as interest rates and inflation are getting worse.
+But Western officials argue that despite Russia’s economy largely weathering the punishment so far, key economic indicators such as interest rates and inflation are getting worse.

 © 2024 AFP